 Many have witnessed this seat lower by itself and make noises on its own.
 Others have also reported props falling over or completely disappearing off the stage.
 If you’re brave enough, the Woodstock Opera House still puts on regular shows and musicals today.
 You might just want to choose your seat wisely...

-Unfortunately, Nettie lived in an era when 25 was considered well past the marrying age.
+Unfortunately, Nettie lived when 25 was considered well past the marrying age.
 Distraught and bitter at society, Nettie snapped and made her way to the second-floor balcony of the Planter’s Hotel one day.

 "When I was a college student in Barcelona, Spain, I used to wait at the bar of one of the oldest theaters in the city: Teatre Romea.
 It is said to have been built on top of the cemetery of an old convent, so you can guess the ghosts of the monks weren't too happy about it!